Holistic Inverse Rendering of Complex Facade via Aerial 3D Scanning: Conclusion

 We present a novel inverse rendering framework that enables reconstructing lighting, geometry, and material properties for the facade of the outdoor scene from multi-view aerial images.
 Our approach represents the scene as neural implicit signed distance with multi-resolution feature grids and models the diffuse color and specular color of appearance with network fields separately.
 Owing to the effective neural representation, we reconstruct the high-quality geometry of the scene.
 To further decompose the material properties of any points in the scene surface, we parameterize the spatially-varying material properties of the scene as a neural field and propose an adaptive material segmentation and cluster approach to regularize it.
-In the meantime, we represent the environment light with a spherical Gaussian mixture and record the scene visibility by a volumetric visibility grid.
+In the meantime, we introduce to represent the environment light with an analytical daylight model.
 Finally, we jointly optimize the lighting, visibility, and material by a differentiable Monte Carlo render layer to produce photorealistic re-rendering results.

-In addition, we introduce a dataset containing multiview images via aerial 3d scanning and the corresponding Lidar-captured GT point cloud.
+In addition, we propose a dataset containing multiview images via aerial 3d scanning and the corresponding Lidar-captured GT point cloud.
 We demonstrate that our approach is able to achieve SOTA inverse rendering results, outperforming previous neural methods in terms of reconstruction quality, in both synthesized data and real data.